Prelude to the Mascot Trilogy – Book Three

 Forty years ago, the scientists and Fontalo had returned with the news that an organism on Purlieu had caused a plague that killed off the colonists.
 The planet was written off as uninhabitable and the truth had remained dormant until now.

 The Centaurus had been unexpectedly rerouted to the planet of Purlieu for an emergency mission.
 They happened to be the closest ship to Purlieu.
 Even so, they were a good three months away from Purlieu.
-Hopefully, that gave them a three month start on the faster Fontalo ship – that was assuming Fontalo didn’t already have another ship in route.
+Hopefully, that gave them a three-month lead on the faster Fontalo ship – that was assuming Fontalo didn’t already have another ship in route.

 Part of their mission was to rescue the colonists from the beasts.
 The other part was to protect the beasts from extermination by Fontalo.
 How they were supposed to do that with an exploration craft was beyond Cheska’s comprehension.

-Cheska had been working on the spaceship Centaurus for the last seven years.
-She had worked her way up the ranks until she was finally the senior officer on the research ship.
+In her seven years aboard spaceship Centaurus, Cheska had worked her way up to senior officer on the research ship.
 The Centaurus was part of the GEF; the Galactic Exploration Fleet.
 It had limited ability to defend itself, much less win a conflict with a fully outfitted spaceship.
 They would need to assess the situation when they arrived and decide what they were and were not capable of doing.

 There were no pictures of the beasts, so Cheska had no idea what they were looking for.
 She only had names of the beasts that Fontalo apparently intended to exterminate.
 Those names were: Adriaan, Niall, Xever, Pieter, Farasi, Neirin, Eilig, and Quade.
 Those were all the leaders of the colonies and the commanders of the spaceships.